 That system is so complicated but there are a few critical pieces we've come across between THC and CBD.

 First, the mother of all hormones, pregnenolone.

-This substance was so fascinating to us as researched it that we did a comprehensive review of pregnenolone for aging, perimenopause, and health here.
+This substance was so fascinating to us as researched it that we did a comprehensive review of pregnenolone for health here.